 3 Questions CISOs Should Really Be Asking

-The key objective of any CISO (Chief Information Security Officer) is the prevention of impact to the organization from any form of security breach.
+The key objective of any CISO (Chief Information Security Officer) is the prevention of impact to the organization from any form of a security breach.
 This, as we know, is much easier said than done.
 A good CISO, in fact, comes to work every morning assuming that a breach has already happened, with a view to fixing any vulnerabilities and securing the system to the highest standard possible.
 Every single day.

 To do this, however, CISOs must ask themselves – and their teams – a number of questions and be ready and prepared to answer them in order to implement the most effective cybersecurity measures to protect data, systems, and resources from a breach.

-1. Is my organisation secure?
+1. Is my organization secure?

 It may seem like an obvious question, but there are actually quite a few factors to be considered.
 Firstly, the CISO must understand the organization’s risk appetite, which differs from organization to organization.
 Ideally, all potential gaps should be protected at all times.
 But factors such as budget, structure, and access management all contribute to what level of risk the organization in question is willing to tolerate in order for the business to keep running smoothly.